Signal-Labs/iat_unhook_sample/README.md

 A library and binary (both built via cargo build) for testing unhooking ntdll by identifying hooks via in-memory disassembly, identifying the original/relocated syscall block for the hooked function and fixing up the IAT pointer appropriately.

-Only works for IAT functions (won't unhook runtime discovered functions e.g. via GetProcAddress), note that this doesn't mean we fix patched/modified IAT entries, most tested EDRs/AVs don't patch the IAT directly but the actual start of the function in ntdll itself that the IAT points to.
+Only works for IAT functions (won't unhook runtime discovered functions e.g. via GetProcAddress), note that this doesn't mean we are limited to fixing patched/modified IAT entries, most tested EDRs/AVs don't patch the IAT directly but the actual start of the function in ntdll itself that the IAT points to.
 We change the IAT pointer to point to the proper (relocated by the AV/EDR) syscall stub

 Tested against Sophos free AV.